 When you’re suspended in the air like Spider-Man, you’re having too much fun to notice that your obliques are on fire.
-“It really does feel like you’re flying,” says Shama Patel, founder of AIR in Chicago (with additional locations in California, Colorado, North Carolina, and Alaska).
+“It really does feel like you’re flying,” says Shama Patel, founder of AIR in Chicago (with additional locations across the country and overseas).
 AIR’s signature 50-minute aerial fitness classes take the tried-and-true practices of yoga and Pilates—then literally elevate them by having students go through exercises while hanging from long fabric straps bolted to the ceiling.
 “Aerial workouts are one of the fastest ways to tone and strengthen your abs,” says Patel.
 When you lose your point of stability while hanging and swinging, she explains, you immediately engage your core without even realizing it.

-SLT stands for strengthen, lengthen, and tone, so you can bet each session at one of their 15 New York-area—and one Philly!—studios will deliver.
+SLT stands for strengthen, lengthen, and tone, so you can bet each session at one of their 13 New York-area—and four Connecticut, Massachusetts, and New Jersey—studios will deliver.
 Using the Lagree Method and corresponding Megaformer machines, instructors put you through 50 strenuous minutes of cute-sounding exercises—Scrambled Eggs, Mermaid, and French Twist—that totally kick your butt, abs, arms, legs, and everything else into killer shape.
 First, you'll feel like jelly, and then you'll discover firm muscles you never knew existed.
 For the home-gym enthusiasts among us, interactive virtual classes are also available at 45 minutes a pop.

 Mile High Run Club

 If losing weight for your wedding is important, remember there's no greater form of caloric cardio burn than running.
-The Dash 28 class at Mile High Run Club—in either NoHo or NoMad NYC location—adds just enough strength training to an interval routine, mostly done on a treadmill, to build runner-style lean muscle and burn 600-plus calories.
+The Dash 28 class at Mile High Run Club—in either NoHo, UES, or NoMad NYC locations—adds just enough strength training to an interval routine, mostly done on a treadmill, to build runner-style lean muscle and burn 600-plus calories.
 If you're a procrastinator, three weekly classes for the six weeks before you say "I do" should do the trick for you—and maybe even your partner!
 On-demand access via their mobile app is also available for solo runners.

 You may not fancy yourself a fighter, but boxing works wonders on readying the upper body for a revealing wedding gown.
 At his comprehensive Boston gym, formerly known as The Club by George Foreman, George Foreman III, son of the famed world champion boxer, gives everyone the opportunity to work a bag and improve their musculature and stress levels.
-Now, he's expanded and rebranded as EverybodyFights with rings in Boston; NYC; Chicago; Watertown, Mass. and Lexington, Ky.
-In a 60-minute BOXFIIT TRAINx360 class, boxers can burn well over 700 calories with station circuits featuring boxing, battle ropes, trx, kettlebells, rowing, cycling, and core focus—all choreographed to pumping music.
+Now, he's expanded and rebranded as EverybodyFights with rings in New York, New Hampshire, Georgia, Massachusetts, and Illinois.
+In a 50-minute Train class, boxers can burn well over 700 calories with station circuits featuring boxing, battle ropes, TRX, kettlebells, rowing, cycling, and core focus—all choreographed to pumping music.
 Pre-recorded videos of all their class offerings are also available on their digital platform.